 Pneumatic Load CellsPneumatic load cells also operate on the force-balancing principle.
 These devices use multiple dampener chambers to provide higher accuracy than hydraulic load cells.
 In some designs, the first dampener chamber is used as a tare weight chamber.

 Pneumatic load cells are often used to measure relatively small weights in industries where cleanliness and safety are of prime concern.
 Miniature load cell

 The advantages of this type of load cell include their being inherently explosion proof and insensitive to temperature variations.
 Additionally, they contain no fluids that might contaminate the process if the diaphragm ruptures.
 Disadvantages include relatively slow speed of response and the need for clean, dry, regulated air or nitrogen.

 The gauges themselves are bonded onto a beam or structural member that deforms when weight is applied.
 Modern load cells have 4 strain gauges installed within them to increase the measurement accuracy.
-Two of the gauges are usually in tension, and two in compression, and are wired with compensation adjustments.
+Two of the gauges are usually in tension and two in compression – and they are wired with compensation adjustments.

 Weighing load cell applicationsLoad cells represented the first major design change in weighing technology.
 In today's processing plants, electronic force sensors are preferred in most applications, although mechanical lever scales are still used if the operation is manual and the operating and maintenance personnel prefer their simplicity.

 In this page you find a weighing system design with load cells.